What is Hillary Clinton's religion today? In which religion was Hillary Clinton raised and how have her religious

-Hillary Clinton's education in religion began early in life.
+Hillary Clinton's religious journey began early in life.
 Her

-daughter and son, Hugh, to church on Sundays.
+and her brother, Hugh, to church on Sundays.
 At 13 years of age, Hillary Clinton

 Hillary Clinton was active in her religion through her school years, including in her church youth group.